cvjena/libmaxdiv/README.md

 ===================================================

 The **Maximally Divergent Intervals (MDI) Algorithm** can be used to detect anomalous *intervals* (as opposed to anomalous points) in multi-variate spatio-temporal time-series.
-It has first been described in the following paper:
+A description of the algorithm along with a variety of application examples can be found in the following article:

-> Erik Rodner, Björn Barz, Yanira Guanche, Milan Flach, Miguel Mahecha, Paul Bodesheim, Markus Reichstein, Joachim Denzler.
+> Björn Barz, Erik Rodner, Yanira Guanche Garcia, Joachim Denzler.
-> "Maximally Divergent Intervals for Anomaly Detection".
+> "Detecting Regions of Maximal Divergence for Spatio-Temporal Anomaly Detection."
-> *ICML Workshop on Anomaly Detection (ICML-WS)*.
-2016
+> *IEEE Transactions on Pattern Analysis and Machine Intelligence* (accepted).
+2018.

 An efficient C++ implementation called `libmaxdiv` is provided in `maxdiv/libmaxdiv` and may be used stand-alone.
 If it has been built in `maxdiv/libmaxdiv/bin`, it will be used automatically by the GUI and the `maxdiv` function in the `maxdiv.maxdiv` Python